-Herzing’s Accounting and Payroll Administration program is practical, fast, and flexible.
-Learn the skills you need to get hired, while fitting courses around your busy schedule.
+Herzing’s Accounting and Payroll Administration program is quick, practical, and taught by experts.
+This combined program teaches bookkeeping, accounting, payroll processing, and the industry software you need to get hired.

 - Multiple program start-dates throughout the year

-- Financial assistance may be available to those who qualify
+- Financial assistance may be available for students who qualify

 - Financial Officer